GIA 2025 EVENTS

 Lonnie L., DCM, for District 25/Area 27 (Louisiana) spoke about how DCMs can maintain strong communication with GSRs and keep them connected to A.A.’s service structure.
 He emphasized that personal outreach—phone calls, follow-ups, and direct contact—helps every group feel heard and strengthens unity across both in-person and online districts.

-Kris M., DCM, for District 2/Area 14 (North Florida) discussed the key actions every GSR can take to keep their group informed and engaged—attending district meetings, sharing information, and building two-way communication.
+Kris P., DCM, for District 2/Area 14 (North Florida) discussed the key actions every GSR can take to keep their group informed and engaged—attending district meetings, sharing information, and building two-way communication.
 She emphasized that when GSRs stay active and curious, their groups stay connected to A.A. as a whole.

-Darrell M., Registrar, for District 20/Area 48 (Northeast New York) explained the process of listing a group with the General Service Office and why it matters for visibility and participation.
+Darrell M., Records Keeper, for District 20/Area 48 (Northeast New York) explained the process of listing a group with the General Service Office and why it matters for visibility and participation.
 He outlined how proper registration ensures that online groups are recognized, reachable, and able to have a voice and vote within A.A.’s service structure.

 Jeff B., GIA Committee Member, presented the Online District Guidelines project—an ongoing effort to gather shared experience and best practices from online districts across the Fellowship.
 His presentation outlined how these guidelines can help new districts form, strengthen communication, and support broader participation in A.A.’s service structure.